Solo5/solo5/docs/building.md

     ./MAKEDEV tap100
     ifconfig tap100 inet 10.0.0.1 netmask 255.255.255.0

-## _ukvm_: Running on Linux, FreeBSD and OpenBSD
+## _hvt_: Running on Linux, FreeBSD and OpenBSD

-A specialized monitor called `ukvm-bin` is generated as part of the build process, so the command line arguments may differ depending on the needs of the unikernel.
-To see the arguments, run `ukvm-bin` with no arguments or `--help`.
+A specialized _tender_ called `solo5-hvt` is generated as part of the build process, so the command line arguments may differ depending on the needs of the unikernel.
+To see the arguments, run `solo5-hvt` with no arguments or `--help`.

-On Linux, `ukvm-bin` only requires access to `/dev/kvm` and `/dev/net/tun`, and thus does NOT need to run as `root` provided your have granted the user in question the correct permissions.
+On Linux, `solo5-hvt` only requires access to `/dev/kvm` and `/dev/net/tun`, and thus does NOT need to run as `root` provided your have granted the user in question the correct permissions.
 On FreeBSD and OpenBSD, `root` privileges are currently required in order to access the `vmm` APIs.

 To launch the unikernel:

-    ./ukvm-bin --net=tap100 -- test_ping_serve.ukvm verbose
+    ./solo5-hvt --net=tap100 -- test_ping_serve.hvt verbose

 Use `^C` to terminate the unikernel.